 9. South Africa: Upside Down House

 The Upside Down House in South Africa is a perfect place to visit after days of viewing big-city attractions and going on photo safaris.
 This topsy-turvy house, located in Broederstroom, in the North West Province of South Africa, has all of the features and furniture you’d find in a real home, only it’s all upside down.
 It’s a great place to take some amazing photos to share with your friends back home.
 In addition to the upside down house, the site also features jumping castles and coin-operated kids rides, as well as a café.

 The Upside Down House in South Africa is open daily from 7:00 a.m. to 6:30 p.m.
 Admission is R 100 for adults and R 60 for children ages 4-7 and pensioners.
 There is no admission charge for children age 3 and younger and for those age 80 and older.

 Upside Down House South Africa, R3 Hartbeeshoek Road, Hartbeespoort, 0216, South Africa; +27 63 100 9858

 The Kuwaiti Upside Down House is fun for kids of all ages.
-The house, located on the first floor of The Cube Mall in Salmiya, the Upside Down House makes a fun distraction after a day at the beach or a day of shopping.
+Located on the first floor of The Cube Mall in Salmiya, the Upside Down House, makes a fun distraction after a day at the beach or a day of shopping.
 The House’s website calls the attraction “a combination of street art and experimental entertainment”.
-In addition to the house, there’s an adjacent upside down cafe that serves beverages, pastries, snacks and light lunch items.
+In addition to the house, there’s an adjacent upside down café that serves beverages, pastries, snacks and light lunch items.
 Google reviewers give the house a 4.7/5.00 rating.